 Once you’ve arrived in Bucharest, you might want to spend a few days exploring the “big city.”
 Otherwise, it’s time to head north to Brasov.

 The best way to get to Brasov is by train.
 Trains depart for Brasov and points beyond approximately every 2 hours from Bucharest and sometimes more frequently in early-afternoon.
 You’ll leave from Bucuresti Nord train station and get off at Gara Brasov.
-You can check this website for a timetable (there’s a button to click for English) and although it’s not very intuitive, it’s simple enough to understand the train times.
+You can check this website for a timetable (there’s a button to click for English) and a link to purchase tickets.

 Taking a Bus to Brasov